enpitsulin

 Building Desktop Applications with Tauri - A Case Study of TodoMVC (Part 1)

-Confused about learning Rust?
-Wrong, it's just too difficult to learn, so let's dive straight into practice.
+Are you confused about learning Rust?
+Wrong, it's just too difficult to learn, so let's jump straight into practice.
 We'll use the classic practical project TodoMVC to implement a rust+sqlite backend and a react frontend for a cross-platform desktop app.

 Create a Tauri Project#